The following is the January 1987 installment of Puszone

 released an LP's worth of material, called 6.3 Million Acres with twenty tracks

-S.O.C.) blast is brutal with a quick vibrant exhilaration that stings with a
+of raw rabble-rousing cranks of lightning-laced fury. the State of Confusion (or S.O.C.) blast is brutal with a quick vibrant exhilaration that stings with a

 flare of originality, pressing your face up against the wall and kicking your legs out